W.TEC: Working towards bridging the gender gap in STEM

 Please read below to see what we have been up to:

-For the new session, the Academy will be taking place again in the 23 existing secondary schools in Lagos and Kwara states and we are planning to bring on board 2-3 additional schools.
-For this session, we plan to cover a target of 600 school girls per term across the 2 states.
+For the new Academy session, the clubs will be taking place again in the 28 existing secondary schools in Lagos, Ondo and Kwara states and we are planning to add to the existing schools in Lagos state.

 The Academy has been carefully designed for students in these schools to help improve their digital technology skill and empower them with necessary information and skills to boost their academic, entrepreneurial and professional outcomes in the future.